visipedia/iwildcam_comp/readme.md

 1. Our camera trap training set — data provided by the [Wildlife Conservation Society (WCS)](https://www.wcs.org/).
 1. iNaturalist 2017-2021 data.
-1. Multispectral imagery from [Landsat 8](https://www.usgs.gov/land-resources/nli/landsat/landsat-8) for each of the camera trap locations.
+1. Multispectral imagery from [Landsat-8](https://www.usgs.gov/land-resources/nli/landsat/landsat-8) for each of the camera trap locations.

 Below we provide the multispectral data, a taxonomy file mapping our classes into the iNaturalist taxonomy, a subset of the iNaturalist data mapped into our class set, a camera trap detection model (the [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)) along with the corresponding detections, and a class-agnostic instance segmentation model ([DeepMAC](https://google.github.io/deepmac/)) along with the segmentation masks for the MegaDetector's bounding boxes.